Isiah Kiner-Falefa Preview, Player Props: Yankees vs. Astros

 Isiah Kiner-Falefa At The Plate

-- Kiner-Falefa has had at least one RBI in 22.7% of his games this season (22 of 97), with two or more RBI nine times (9.3%).
-He has also been responsible for three or more of his team's runs in three contests.
+- In 22 games this year (22.7%), Kiner-Falefa has picked up an RBI, and in nine of those games (9.3%) he had more than one.
+He has also driven home three or more of his team's runs in three contests.

 - He has scored at least once 30 times this season (30.9%), including five games with multiple runs (5.2%).